 Clare has particular expertise in the peer research methodology.
 Peer research is a participatory research method which Clare has used several times.
 Clare has published two articles about peer research and developed a video with SAGE Publications for use in higher education institutions.
 She continues to use the peer research approach in her research and to share this expertise with others.

 Clare has a particular interest in gender and media.
-She is especially interested in women's uses of and self-presentation on Instagram and has taught on this subject, including delivering lectures on ‘Women's Self-Presentation on Instagram’ and ‘Instagram and Influencer Culture’ for the undergraduate Sociology degree and the undergraduate Media Communications and Culture degree, respectively.
+She is especially interested in women's uses of and self-presentation on Instagram and has taught on this subject, including delivering lectures on: ‘Women's Self-Presentation on Instagram’ for the undergraduate Sociology degree, ‘Instagram and Influencer Culture’ for the undergraduate Media Communications and Culture degree, and 'How Fashion and Beauty Influencers Borrow from Traditional Media' for the undergraduate Fashion Marketing and Branding degree.
 Clare also supervises undergraduate Sociology students’ dissertations that are focused on social media.

 Lushey, C (2020) Book review 'Instagram: Visual social media cultures by Leaver T, Highfield T and Abidin C (2020)', The European Journal of Communication Research, p.
 1-3.